What is customer lifecycle?

 - Loyalty: Net promoter scores (NPS) or customer satisfaction (CSAT) scores.

-These metrics can be tracked over time (e.g., quarter over quarter, year over year), as well as against industry-wide benchmarks.
+These metrics can be tracked over time (e.g., quarter over quarter, year over year), and against industry-wide benchmarks.
 Comparing business metrics against competitors (i.e., if that data is publicly available) can help address competitive gaps in products or service offerings.